Assessment Feedback

 Prompt Feedback is not:

-• A grade and/or a good job
+• A grade only and/or a good job (written feedback)

 Prompt feedback is:

 • Completed in a week (best practice) or two after the assignment due date.
-Feedback on assignments that build on each other need to be completed before the student begins the next part of the assignment.
+Feedback on assignments that build on each other needs to be completed before the student begins the next part of the assignment.

 • Selective in nature and comments on two or three things that the student can do something about.